For best experience please turn on javascript and use a modern browser!

 • Lock your device (Windows key + L), even when leaving for a brief period of time.

 • Outside the UvA use UvAVPN.
-Click here for more information.
+For more information, please see VPN (Accessing the UvA network).

 • As soon as you notice any UvA (storage) device is stolen or missing, immediately contact the IT department at servicedesk-ict@uva.nl or cert@uva.nl outside of office hours.